RaghavJit/docs/Pages/CodingConventions.md

 ```

 **Imports**:
-1. All first import statement must be in the first line of the file there must be no emply lines above the first import line.
+1. All first import statement must be in the first line of the file there must be no empty lines above the first import line.
-1. Similar imports must be grouped together and sparated from other types with a single empty line.
+1. Similar imports must be grouped together and separated from other types with a single empty line.
 ```
 import {useState, useEffect} from 'react'; //importing inbuilt features